Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Trees and crops contribute to a better climate and greater biodiversity.
 They stimulate healthy and fertile soil which holds water better.
 The crops also provide varied harvests and more diverse incomes.
 As a result, people become more independent and efficient towards climate change.

-Start compensating
+Start now

 icon-moederboom